NandTheMan/NandTheMan/README.md

 # Hi, I'm Ananda Wirasena 👋

 Frontend developer and graphic designer based in Bali, Indonesia, currently transitioning into Machine Learning and Generative AI Engineering.
-I like understanding *why* a model or an interface behaves the way it does — not just shipping something that works.
+Most of the times, I am intrigued on understanding *why* a model or an interface behaves the way it does.

-I'm looking for people to build with, ML/GenAI learning opportunities, and my first real step into applied machine learning.
+I'm looking for people to build with, ML/GenAI learning opportunities, and opportunities into applied machine learning works.

 <p align="center">
   <picture>